donutrj/heartbreaker/content/Supporting Docs/Spells.md

 + Duration: (sum) minutes

 Target creature is afraid of you for duration, requiring a Willpower Save to act against you.
 The caster can target multiple creatures, dividing dice between them before rolling.
+# Fogbank
++ Range: Touch
++ Target: Area
++ Duration: (Sum) hours

+You open your mouth wide as a thick fog erupts forth, Over only a few seconds a thick damp fog blankets the area.
+The fog vaguely smells like whatever you last ate.

+Can be dispersed with a strong wind.
 # Hypnotic Orb
 + Range: Touch
 + Target: Object